Sean-ZhiXin-Li/spacecraft-ai-controller/README.md

 ### Acknowledgment

-Inspired by Stanford Engineering’s pursuit of *“Intelligence Beyond Earth.”*
+Inspired by Stanford Engineering’s vision of enabling “Intelligence Beyond Earth” through autonomous spacecraft and AI-driven control systems.
 This repository represents a continuous journey toward understanding how **AI can extend the reach of spacecraft long after contact is lost**.

 ---